 Although humans have altered much of natural Florida, federal, state, county and local governments have protected considerable acreage as parks and other conservation lands.
-Of Florida’s 35 million acres, 28% has been designated as conservation land.
+Of Florida’s 35 million acres, more than 30% has been designated as conservation land.

-Most of Florida’s waterways are managed in the public trust for the benefit of all citizens and to protect natural systems.
+Most of Florida’s waterways are managed in the public trust for the benefit of all people and to protect natural systems.
 However,

 The Governor and Cabinet voted yesterday to purchase an 8,000-acre conservation easement from Lyme Timber Company in Dixie County, near Cross City.
 This incredibly beautiful property hugs the Gulf Coast and has important tributaries to creeks leading to the Gulf and their headwaters inside its boundaries